awslabs/aws-bootstrap-kit/source/aws-bootstrap-kit/API.md

 ## class CrossAccountDNSDelegator  <a id="aws-bootstrap-kit-crossaccountdnsdelegator"></a>

 TODO: propose this to fix https://github.com/aws/aws-cdk/issues/8776 High-level construct that creates: 1.
 A public hosted zone in the current account 2.
-A record name in the hosted zone id of target account.

-Usage:
-Create a role with the following permission:
-{
-      "Sid": "VisualEditor0",
-      "Effect": "Allow",
-      "Action": [
-          "route53:GetHostedZone",
-          "route53:ChangeResourceRecordSets"
-      ],
-      "Resource": "arn:aws:route53:::hostedzone/ZXXXXXXXXX"
-}

-Then use the construct like this:

-const crossAccountDNSDelegatorProps: ICrossAccountDNSDelegatorProps = {
-      targetAccount: '1234567890',
-      targetRoleToAssume: 'DelegateRecordUpdateRoleInThatAccount',
-      targetHostedZoneId: 'ZXXXXXXXXX',
-      zoneName: 'subdomain.mydomain.com',
-};

-new CrossAccountDNSDelegator(this, 'CrossAccountDNSDelegatorStack', crossAccountDNSDelegatorProps);
+A record name in the hosted zone id of target account  Usage: Create a role with the following permission: {       "Sid": "VisualEditor0",       "Effect": "Allow",       "Action": [           "route53:GetHostedZone",           "route53:ChangeResourceRecordSets"       ],       "Resource": "arn:aws:route53:::hostedzone/ZXXXXXXXXX" }  Then use the construct like this:  const crossAccountDNSDelegatorProps: ICrossAccountDNSDelegatorProps = {       targetAccount: '1234567890',       targetRoleToAssume: 'DelegateRecordUpdateRoleInThatAccount',       targetHostedZoneId: 'ZXXXXXXXXX',       zoneName: 'subdomain.mydomain.com', };  new CrossAccountDNSDelegator(this, 'CrossAccountDNSDelegatorStack', crossAccountDNSDelegatorProps);

 __Implements__: [IConstruct](#constructs-iconstruct), [IConstruct](#aws-cdk-core-iconstruct), [IConstruct](#constructs-iconstruct), [IDependable](#aws-cdk-core-idependable)
 __Extends__: [Construct](#aws-cdk-core-construct)